AdobeDocs/analytics-platform.en/help/use-cases/ga-to-cja.md

 >[!VIDEO](https://video.tv.adobe.com/v/332676)

+## Next steps

+* Create a data view based on Google Analytics data Next, you [create a data view](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-dataviews/create-dataview.html?lang=en#cja-dataviews) in CJA, based on the connection that contains the Google Analytics data.

-## Do some amazing analysis in Workspace
+* Do some amazing analysis in [Workspace](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-workspace/home.html?lang=en#cja-workspace).

-More content here.